DOWNLOAD PDF (10.5MB)

 Born near Arizona's Historic Route 66 five months after the road was established, barber Angel Delgadillo brought back its neon lights after they had faded.

 At the "king" of Route 66, see heartbreaking photos and life-sized depictions of the Dust Bowl refugees at the museum, then eat and sleep in iconic Mother-Road spots.
+Here are the top 5 things to do in Kingman, Ariz., from forest hikes to a deep dive into Route 66 memorabilia.

 Grand Canyon West Skywalk and Rafting